-Conversely, when we throw a LOT of ice water (Have you seen the size of the cups in a typical fast food restaurant these days?!) down the gullet we cause the digestive environment to contract.
-We greatly curtail the normal production of HCL (hydrochloric acid) in the stomach and profoundly affect the secretion of a plethora of digestive enzymes further down the digestive tract.
-The obvious effects will be the incomplete or abruptly short-circuited digestive process, which will produce an unwanted share of undigested proteins and fats (as well as improperly metabolized toxins) that the body will have to rid itself of.
+Conversely, when we throw a LOT of ice water (Have you seen the size of the cups in a typical fast food restaurant these days?!) down the gullet, we cause the digestive environment to contract.
+We greatly curtail the normal production of HCL (hydrochloric acid) in the stomach and profoundly affect the secretion of a whole range of digestive enzymes further down the digestive tract.
+The obvious effects will be the incomplete or abruptly short-circuited digestive process, which will then produce an unwanted share of undigested proteins and fats (as well as improperly metabolized toxins) that the body will have to rid itself of.

 This ongoing state of affairs can only serve to put relentless pressure on the other tissues, organs and organ systems of the body.
-The gastro-intestinal tract and the liver will especially take on a lot of the toxic burden which will then reflex all over the place.
-This is positively something that you don’t want to occur given the toxin overload many already experience due to unhealthy lifestyle (especially diet and medication intake), unclean home, car or office environment, and polluted state of the local living environment (e.g. living next to a biomass incinerator or nuclear power plant or hospital incinerator or coal-fired power plant).
+The gastro-intestinal tract and the liver will especially take on a lot of the toxic burden which will then reflex all over the body.
+This is positively something that you don’t want to occur, especially given the toxin overload that many already experience due to unhealthy lifestyle (especially diet and medication intake); unclean home, car or office environment; and polluted state of the local living environment (e.g. living next to a biomass incinerator or nuclear power plant or hospital incinerator or coal-fired power plant).

 So, to recap, we want to be very conscious of not doing a daily dousing of our digestive fire.
 Although you think you may feel just fine by doing so, you are not fine.
 Your body is experiencing a slow motion degradation of its internal environment.
 Because many of the more insidious symptoms are subclinical, your doctor cannot see them, nor is he trained to find them.
 Therefore the best remedy to this situation is the ounce of prevention approach.
 Clearly, it will help you avoid MANY pounds of cure.